How to pronounce it: Rheumatoid - roo·muh·toyd

 If you have any of the arthritis features, and at least one of the “Auto” features, please consult your physician about a referral to a specialist.

-Rheumatoid Arthritis diagnosis involves a mix of physical exams, blood tests, imaging (like MRIs), and family history.
-Doctors will look for:
+Diagnosing rheumatoid arthritis (RA) involves a combination of physical exams, blood tests, imaging (such as MRIs), and family history.
+Doctors typically look for:

-To help with diagnosis, doctors may use a points system from the American College of Rheumatology (ACR) and European Alliance of Associations for Rheumatology (EULAR).
-This system assigns points based on your test results and symptoms to determine if you have rheumatoid arthritis.
+To further aid in diagnosis, doctors may use a points system developed by the American College of Rheumatology (ACR) and the European Alliance of Associations for Rheumatology (EULAR).
+This system assigns points based on test results and symptoms to help determine if you have rheumatoid arthritis.

 Treatments are tailored to each individual's disease, but visit our Treatment Options page to learn more about the different types of treatments that are used for Rheumatoid Arthritis.